How to Identify a Tufted Titmouse

 Distinctive Markings: Gray above and white below, rusty-brown flanks, prominent pointed crest and large dark eyes.

-Nest: Natural cavities in trees; female lays three to nine creamy spotted eggs.
+They nest in natural cavities in trees; female lays three to nine creamy spotted eggs.

 Bird songs provided by the Cornell Lab of Ornithology.